conjurer-rich/richallen.info/_pages/home.md

 ## When Best Practices Fall Short

 You’ve tried the frameworks.
-SAFe, Spotify, Agile-at-scale, they all promise results, and some even help... to a point.
+SAFe, Spotify, Agile-at-scale: they all promise results, and some even help... to a point.

 But your organization isn’t generic.
 It has unique constraints, cultures, and trade-offs.
 Off-the-shelf models weren’t designed for that.